mslisa/PoliticalInsights/README.md

 ### Finance
 * M - SM finding where it went - No title or y-axis numbers/major ticks.
 * S - LB title case and push to github - Rep names are now capitalized and were camel case in prior graphs.
 Do we just fix in data?

+## Twitter
+* C - LB converting data to correct format and sending code to Scott
+* C - SM adding code to site
 * S - LB write up - Explanation on the methodology page.

 ### Contact